 Broccoli needs cool weather, full sun, water, and rich soil.
 Plant your broccoli where it will get least 6 hours of sun daily and has fertile, well-drained, moist soil with plenty of organic matter.
 Mulch will help keep the ground cool and moist.
 The soil pH should be between 6.0 and 7.0 for best growth and to discourage clubroot disease.
 To be sure about your soil pH, it is best to get the soil tested.
 You can buy a kit or have a soil test done through your regional Cooperative Extension office.
 Adjust the pH with lime, if needed, according to the test results.

 For good growth, mix plenty of nitrogen-rich amendments such as cottonseed meal or composted manure into the soil.
-Or, you may mix in a granular organic fertilizer or a coated, timed-release vegetable food such as 14-14-14 according to label directions.
-Or fertilize regularly with a liquid formula such as Bonnie Herb & Vegetable Plant Food beginning when you plant.
-Use according to label directions; plants love the liquid feeding.
+Or, you can mix in a granular continuous-release fertilizer like Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food according to label directions.
+Or fertilize regularly with a liquid formula such as Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food; again, follow all directions.
 If this sounds like a lot of options, it is.
 Gardeners develop their favorite way of doing things over time.
 With broccoli, the important thing is rich soil and there is more than one way to achieve that.

 Plant at the spacing stated on the Bonnie label.
 Generally, broccoli plants should be 18 inches apart.
 If planted in rows, space rows 24 inches apart to give yourself enough room to walk between them, but you can plant two or three abreast in a row to minimize aisle space.